openstack-infra/system-config/doc/source/running-your-own.rst

 * The default node definition in site.pp

-* The ci-puppetmaster definition in site.pp
+* The puppetmaster definition in site.pp

 * The puppetdb definition in site.pp